Loading...

 Find social connection

 In case there was any doubt about the mind-body connection: research shows that feelings of loneliness are powerful enough to trigger increased cortisol production.
-Given this, it’s no wonder weight gain has been so common during the pandemic.
-This has been a lonely time for so many of us.
+Given this, it’s no wonder weight gain was so common during the pandemic.
+It was a lonely time.

-It’s taken two years for your stress weight to appear, so give yourself time to help your body release it.
+Your stress weight has been around for a few years now, so give yourself time to help your body release it.
 Forget about crash dieting and quick weight loss.
 Unrealistic goals just put your body under more stress — and they rarely lead to lasting results.

-The ultimate tip for pandemic weight loss?
-Feel gratitude for the body that has supported you throughout this difficult time.
-You can’t heal a body you hate, so focus on nourishing yourself with supportive body-positive affirmations, nutrient-dense food, gentle exercise, natural stress support, and mood-boosting social connections — actually in person if fully vaccinated and boosted!
+The ultimate tip for losing stress weight?
+Feel gratitude for the body that has supported you throughout a difficult time.
+You can’t heal a body you hate, so focus on nourishing yourself with supportive body-positive affirmations, nutrient-dense food, gentle exercise, natural stress support and mood-boosting social connections.
+It all helps!

 You may be happily surprised by how quickly those stubborn pounds fall away when you simply start supporting your body’s natural balance.